sirisaacnewton540/Laptop_price_prediction_Web/README.md

 8) Weight
 9) Touchscreen
 10) Resolution
-CPU Frequency
+11) CPU Frequency
-CPU Brand
+12) CPU Brand
-Storage
+13) Storage
-Storage Type
+14) Storage Type
-Dual Storage
+15) Dual Storage

+## Dataset
+The dataset used for this project should be included in the repository or you can provide a link to download it.
+Ensure the dataset is placed in the correct directory as specified in the code.

+## Project Structure
+1) Laptop_Price_Prediction_Web.ipynb: Jupyter Notebook for data preprocessing, model training, and evaluation.
+2) requirements.txt: List of required Python packages.
+4) data/: Directory containing the dataset (ensure the correct path in your notebooks).